observatorycontrolsystem/adaptive_scheduler/adaptive_scheduler/simulation/README.md

 # Adaptive Scheduler Simulator Orchestrator

 The orchestrator allows for running the adaptive scheduler in a simulated environment in order to facilitate testing.
-It allows the user to dump input request data to the [Configuration Database](https://github.com/observatorycontrolsystem/configdb) which is then passed to the scheduler.
+It allows the user to dump input request data to the [Observation Portal](https://github.com/observatorycontrolsystem/observation-portal) which is then passed to the scheduler.
 The orchestrator runs the scheduler and passes off the scheduler result to a metric calculation file, which calculates metrics to send to an OpenSearch database.
 Work is still being done to enable the orchestrator to step through a time range and run the scheduler repeatedly on different points of the input data.